mkingsnorth/perspective_plotter_docs/docs/quick_start.rst

     .. image:: images/pplotter_panel.jpg
         :alt: Perspective Plotter Panel

 #.
 Click the button *Plot Perspective*.
 The button will now say *Plotting...*.
-The camera will adjust to a default position with the perspective line control points set ready to be adjusted.
+The camera will adjust to a default position with the perspective line control points ready to be adjusted.

     .. image:: images/pplotter_panel_plotting.jpg
         :alt: Perspective Plotter Panel

 #.
-Axis control axes will appear that allow you to align the camera to different vanishing points.
+These perspective allow you to align the camera to different vanishing points.
 Left-Click and drag on the ends of these axes to manipulate them.
 There is a pair of control axes for each vanishing point.
 By default, you will be in two-point perspective mode:

     .. image:: images/plotter_demo_1.gif
         :alt: Perspective Plotter Controls